Why Solar: Reforestation best weapon against carbon - Red Deer Advocate

-￼Seven billion tonnes!
+Seven billion tonnes!
 Seven billion metric tons of carbon could be removed from the atmosphere by one simple natural mechanism.
 Unfortunately the loss of this natural, carbon removal system has been ongoing for decades.
 It was deemed necessary for providing land for crops, animals, and building materials.

 The Nature Conservancy, the World Resource Institute, and other esteemed research institutions have released a report with in depth analysis on the impact of reforestation, and conversely the prevention of deforestation in tropical countries and the subsequent effect on GHGs.
 The results are astounding.
 Conservation and reestablishment of lost forest could reduce atmospheric carbon dioxide by the equivalent of removing 1.5 billion cars from the planet’s surface.
 That is half again as many, as the billion vehicles that currently exist.